I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltinitextracreateparameterlookasidelist.md

 <p>None</p>

 ## -remarks
 <p>Use this routine to initialize a paged or non-paged pool lookaside list.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541734">FltAllocateExtraCreateParameterFromLookasideList</a> routine to allocate an ECP from the lookaside list, and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542957">FltFreeExtraCreateParameter</a> routine to return an ECP buffer to the lookaside list for recycling.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541973">FltDeleteExtraCreateParameterLookasideList</a> routine to free the lookaside list itself.</p>

-<p>Drivers must free all ECPs and lookaside lists that they created before unloading.</p>

-<p>For more information on using lookaside lists with drivers, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565416">Using Lookaside Lists</a>.</p>

-<p>Use this routine to initialize a paged or non-paged pool lookaside list.
-Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541734">FltAllocateExtraCreateParameterFromLookasideList</a> routine to allocate an ECP from the lookaside list, and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff542957">FltFreeExtraCreateParameter</a> routine to return an ECP buffer to the lookaside list for recycling.</p>
+Use the <a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameterfromlookasidelist.md">FltAllocateExtraCreateParameterFromLookasideList</a> routine to allocate an ECP from the lookaside list, and the <a href="..\fltkernel\nf-fltkernel-fltfreeextracreateparameter.md">FltFreeExtraCreateParameter</a> routine to return an ECP buffer to the lookaside list for recycling.</p>

-<p>Use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541973">FltDeleteExtraCreateParameterLookasideList</a> routine to free the lookaside list itself.</p>
+<p>Use the <a href="..\fltkernel\nf-fltkernel-fltdeleteextracreateparameterlookasidelist.md">FltDeleteExtraCreateParameterLookasideList</a> routine to free the lookaside list itself.</p>

 <p>Drivers must free all ECPs and lookaside lists that they created before unloading.</p>